 2014-2015 Armstrong Visiting Artist

 Critics have hailed Garth Fagan as a "trail blazer" and "one of the great reformers of modern dance."
-With an incomparable style that blends the weight of modern dance, the vibrancy of Afro-Caribbeaan dance, the speed and precision of ballet and the risk-taking experimentation of post-modernism, he has created more than 70 works for the theater and concert stage.
+With an incomparable style that blends the weight of modern dance, the vibrancy of Afro-Caribbean dance, the speed and precision of ballet and the risk-taking experimentation of post-modernism, he has created more than 70 works for the theater and concert stage.

 His works defy classification and range from his ground-breaking choreography for the hit musical The Lion King to Griot New York and Lighthouse/Lightning Rod, hist critically acclaimed collaborations with Pulitzer-Prize-winning composer Wynton Marsalis.
 Although he choreographs primarily for Garth Fagan Dance, he has also created pieces for other leading companies, including Alvin Ailey American Dance, Dance Theatre of Harlem, New York City Ballet, and the Limon Dance Company.

 To date, he has received over 60 major awards and honors for his work.
 Last fall, the Dance Heritage Coalition added his name to its list of 100 Irreplaceable American Dance Treasures.
 For his choreography of The Lion King, he has won every important award given to theater artists, including Broadway's prestigious Tony Award, London's Olivier Award and Australia's Helpmann Award.

 Born in Kingston, Jamaica, Mr. Fagan began performing with Ivy Baxter's Jamaican National Dance Company while he was still in high school.
 In 1960, he came to the United States and earned a degree in psychology from Detroit's Wayne State University.
 He considered becoming a psychologist but instead moved to New York, where he studied with Martha Graham, Alvin Ailey and Jose Limon, and performed with Pearl Primus and Lavania Williams.